Delvinë: Modern period

 In the early 20th century a çetë (armed band) consisting of 200 activists of the Albanian National Awakening was formed in Delvinë.
 During the Balkan Wars and the subsequent Ottoman defeat, the Greek Army entered the city on 3 March 1913.
 In June 1914 the town hosted the constituent assembly of the representatives of Northern Epirus that discussed and finally approved the Protocol of Corfu, on 26 July 1914.
 Delvinë then became part of the short-lived Autonomous Republic of Northern Epirus.
 Soon after the Balkan Wars and during the World War I much of Delvinë was burned out by Greek brigands.
 After World War I, Greek guerrillas led by Georgios Christakis-Zografos harassed the Albanian inhabitants and destroyed a large number of Ottoman monuments.
-In World War II, in the initial stage of the Greco-Italian War (1940–1941) the Greek forces of the 3rd division marched Delvinë and took Sarandë in southern Albania.
+On 15 May 1937, an anti-monarchist revolt led by Ethem Toto started in Delvinë and spread in the wider region, though it was quickly crushed by the government of King Zog I. In World War II, in the initial stage of the Greco-Italian War (1940–1941) the Greek forces of the 3rd division marched Delvinë and took Sarandë in southern Albania.

+The first Communist Party cell for the Sarandë District was founded in Delvinë in January 1942.
 After the fall of the Communist system in 1991, the town declined in both population and economic importance.